codingaslu/Voice-Vision-Assistant-for-Blind/README.md

 ## Future Improvements

 - Advanced image preprocessing for optimal quality
-- Enhanced Google Places integration for better location-based assistance
+- Google Map integration for location-based queries
 - Distance, weather, and time information in responses
 - Calendar integration for scheduling
-- QR code scanning
+- QR code generation and scanning
 - Enhanced caching for faster responses
 - Multi-image sequence processing for better context
 - More personalized voice options